hatashiro/kou/SPEC.md

 ## Introduction

-This document is a language specification (yet informal) of the Kou programming language.
+This document is a language specification (yet informal) of the kou programming language.

 ## Notation